 - Negative air pressure issue

-- Fire too small – thus it does not create a sufficient draft
+- Too small of a fire – thus it does not create a sufficient draft

-Homes now are often almost air-tight for energy conservation.
+Negative air pressure often occurs in homes that are well sealed or built energy tight.
+Homes these days are often almost air-tight for energy conservation.
 Homes where it is difficult for outside air to infiltrate the house, or inside heated or cooled air to escape.
 So when there is a need for additional air because of air being sucked out of the house from such items as:

 - Bathroom vents